South Auckland > Public Hospital Services > Counties Manukau Health >

 We need to manage the number of people coming to our hospitals and other sites.

-Whaanau wishing to visit a patient on compassionate grounds will need to contact the lead clinician in advance.
+Whaanau wishing to visit a patient on compassionate grounds will need to contact the nurse in charge of the shift in advance.

 Thank you for your support as we work to slow the spread of COVID-19.